rbh/NGS_test_April_2025/README.md

 The company plans to offer better treatments to patients based on the patients' NGS data.
-For this to be successful, they need a robust workflow for analysing the NGS data, and there are certain rare, but important, genetic variants that they need to document will be found by their workflow.
-As such patient data is not only rare, but also highly sensitive, the company struggles to find real data that can be used for this documentation/validation.
-They are therefore exploring to generate synthetic data for this.
+For this to be successful, they need a robust workflow for analysing the NGS data.
+There are certain rare genetic variants that are particularly important, and the company needs to be completely sure that the workflow will find these variants.
+As such patient data is not only rare, but also highly sensitive, the company struggles to find real data that can be used for this.
+They are therefore exploring generating synthetic data to validate that the workflow will find the rare variants.

 To begin with, they are interested in certain variants of the *GCK* gene encoding glucokinase.
 Variants in *GCK* are known to cause both